adamcarheden/rosetta-tohtml/README.md

 	rosettaToHTML.translateAll();
 });
 ```
-Dump the above in a <script> tag and then dump markdown in a <script type='text/md'> tag.
+Dump the above in a script tag and then dump markdown in a script tag with a type='text/md' attribute.

 ## Contribute
 ``` bash